-CHN has two destinations that you can visit if you seek a trip that centers around handpicked experiences ethical wildlife interactions.
-Choosing to interact with wildlife through CHN is the most ethical option in Nepal.
-CHN supports the local communities at the frontlines of protecting the national parks and all the critters that reside there.
+CHN has two destinations that you can visit if you seek a trip that centres around handpicked experiences and ethical wildlife interactions.
+Choosing to interact with wildlife through CHN is the most moral option in Nepal.
+CHN supports the local communities at the frontlines of protecting the national parks and all the surrounding critters.
 Booking wildlife observation excursions through CHN has a dual impact.
 Firstly, it showcases to host communities that the indigenous flora and fauna are worth protecting.
-Secondly, it can generate financial stability, as wildlife tours bring in a constant stream of money from tourists.
+Secondly, it can generate financial stability, as wildlife tours bring in constant money from tourists.

 Bardia Community Homestay: A Wildlife Haven